History of Ethiopia: Menelik II (1889–1913)

-Iyasu V, Zauditu and Haile Selassie (1913–1936)
+Lij Iyasu, Zewditu and Haile Selassie (1913–1936)

-When Menelik II died, his grandson, Lij Iyassu, succeeded to the throne but soon lost support because of his Muslim ties.
-He was deposed in 1916 by the Christian nobility, and Menelik's daughter, Zauditu, was made empress.
+When Menelik II died, his grandson, Lij Iyasu, succeeded to the throne but soon lost support because of his Muslim ties.
+He was deposed in 1916 by the Christian nobility, and Menelik's daughter, Zewditu, was made empress.
 Her cousin, Ras Tafari Makonnen, was made regent and successor to the throne.

-Upon the death of Empress Zauditu in 1930, Ras Tafari Makonnen, adopting the throne name Haile Selassie, was crowned Emperor Haile Selassie I of Ethiopia.
+Upon the death of Empress Zewditu in 1930, Ras Tafari Makonnen, adopting the throne name Haile Selassie, was crowned Emperor Haile Selassie I of Ethiopia.
 His full title was "His Imperial Majesty Haile Selassie I, Conquering Lion of the Tribe of Judah, King of Kings of Ethiopia and Elect of God."

 Following the death of Abba Jifar II of Jimma, Emperor Haile Selassie seized the opportunity to annex Jimma.
 In 1932, the Kingdom of Jimma was formally absorbed into Ethiopia.
 During the reorganization of the provinces in 1942, Jimma vanished into Kaffa Province.

 The abolition of slavery became a high priority for the Haile Selassie regime.
 International pressures forced action, and it was required for membership in the League of Nations.
 Final success was achieved by 1942.

 Educational modernization

 Modernization became a priority for the Haile Selassie regime; it began with expanded education opportunities beyond the small old-fashioned schools run by the Ethiopian church.
-Menelik had founded the first modern school at Addis Ababa in 1908, and sent several students to Europe.
-Haile Selassie sent hundreds of young men and women to study abroad, set up the capital's second modern school in 1925.
-He established schools and a number of cities, as well as training institutions and technical schools.
+Menelik founded the first modern school in Addis Ababa in 1908 and sent several students to Europe.
+Haile Selassie sent hundreds of young men and women to study abroad and set up the capital's second modern school in 1925.
+He established schools and several cities, as well as training institutions and technical schools.
 Missionaries were also active in education.
 By 1925 French Franciscan sisters were well-established, running an orphanage, a dispensary, a leper colony and 10 schools with 350 girl students.
 They settled in the cities of Addis Ababa and Dire Dawa, along the Franco-Ethiopian railway which opened in 1917.
 The schools were highly attractive to upper-class Ethiopians.
 In 1935, 119 Catholic and Protestant missions were educating 6717 pupils across the nation.